 Teachers assess children's work in music by making informal judgements as they observe and listen to them during lessons, the whole school progression of skills in music document helps to inform teachers judgements and next steps and ensures that all children make clear progress throughout their primary school life.
-Teachers also frequently capture children's progress in lessons using the ipads and book creator app.
-Furthermore, children who have In Harmony sessions work towards graded exams.
+Teachers also frequently capture children's progress in lessons using the iPad and book creator app.
+Furthermore, children who have In Harmony sessions work towards ABRSM graded exams in year six.